 Just a few weeks before the agreement of 10G EPON became public, and Starman, which was bought by Finnish Telco Elisa for 151 million dollars in mid-December, said it was undergoing testing of the 10-gigabit network.

-Starman CTO Jaanus Erlemann said that in the current state of the company there is no need to rush, because the goal is to operate as much as possible better to deliver a more reliable solution in the long run.
+Starman's CTO Jaanus Erlemann said that the company's current situation does not need to be rushed because the goal is to work as best as possible to deliver a more credible solution in the long run.

 He hopes that the higher network speeds will be available to customers in the near future that could also encourage content providers to improve production and broadcasting technology to provide full HD experience.

-In the USA, the "experiment" has already been done in the city of Chattanooga, Tennessee.
-The city has the first network of services Internet worldwide at 10-gigabit speeds and has shown that high-speed technology can create new jobs and millions in economic and social benefits.
+In the US, the "experiment" has already taken place in Chattanooga, Tennessee.
+The city has the world's first network of internet services at 10-gigabit speeds and has acknowledged that high-speed technology can create new jobs and millions in economic and social benefits.

 Erlemann emphasizes that the availability of new fast internet technology is not an end in itself, but what really matters is the ultimate quality of service to customers.

-So the company has set the goal of allocating the 10-gigabit network to at least 50.000 customers in Estonia over the next five years.
-Because the new network is very reliable and its maintenance is relatively inexpensive, the company plans to create a model of cooperation with the public sector so that it can be extended to remote rural areas.
+So the company has set a goal to make the 10-gigabit network available to at least 50.000 customers in Estonia in the next five years.
+And because the new network is very reliable and relatively cheap to maintain, the company plans to create a model cooperations with the public sector, so that it can also be extended to remote rural areas.